solspace/ee-freeform/documentation/exporting.md

 ## Basic CSV Export <a href="#basic-csv" id="basic-csv" class="docs-anchor">#</a>

-The basic version of Freeform includes CSV exporting functionality.
+The *Lite* and *Express* editions of Freeform include CSV exporting functionality.

 To export all of your Freeform submissions: